 How does Dogecoin mining work?

-sodogetip is Reddit’s only on-chain cryptocurrency tipping bot.
+sodogetip is an on-chain cryptocurrency tipping bot.
 Every user is given their own address.
-Tips to the user go to that address, and tips and withdraws from the user come out of that address.
+Tips to the user go to that address, and tips and withdrawals from the user come out of that address.
 This means you can always check your account balance on any third-party blockchain explorer, even if the bot is down for maintenance.

 When you tip or withdraw, the bot will pull inputs from your blockchain confirmed transactions first.
 In your +balance response, this is listed as confirmed transactions.
 In that message, you will also see a pending balance field.